 The winners are then required to return to the Snake River Stampede the following year to show their heifer at the Calf Scramble Livestock Show.
 They are also encouraged to show their heifer at local county fairs and other local breed shows.
 The Calf Scramble works in partnership with local 4-H and FFA clubs encouraging the participation of high school students in agricultural projects.

-The Snake River Stampede Directors and Calf Scramble Committee are pleased to announce the Seventeenth Annual Calf Scramble Event to be held Tuesday or Thursday night, July 14 or 16 & 18, Saturday matinee.
-Last year there were 23 young people from the Treasure Valley 4-H and FFA Chapters that won certificates by catching a calf in the event.
-This certificate enabled them to acquire a purebred beef or dairy heifer.
-They are now a part of their 4-H or FFA programs and will exhibit their heifers at the SRS Livestock Show during rodeo week in July.
+The Snake River Stampede Directors and the Calf Scramble Committee are pleased to announce the TWENTY-SECOND ANNUAL CALF SCRAMBLE EVENT, to be held Tuesday night, July 14th, and Saturday matinee, July 18th during Rodeo Week.
+Last year, young people from Treasure Valley 4-H clubs and FFA chapters won certificates of $1,000.00 each, by catching a calf in this event.
+This certificate enabled them to purchase a beef heifer.
+They continue to participate in their 4-H or FFA programs, and will exhibit their heifers at the SRS Livestock Show during Rodeo Week this coming July.

-With generous C S sponsorships, there will be two CS events this year.
-This will mean 20 to 45 young people can be event contestants during the Tuesday or Thursday night rodeo or Saturday matinee rodeo.
-This will enable 20 to 24 4-H or FFA members to be winners and obtain a heifer for the 2015/16 school year.
-We are requesting each young person that has an interest in this program submit an application to us so we can provide the young people and club leaders’ detailed rules for the participant and the event itself.
-The participants should be 14 (as of 1/1/2015) to 16 years of age and not beyond beginning their senior year of high school in the fall of 2015.
-Any previous CS winner may not compete a second time.
-In the event we have more than 45 applicants, there will be a drawing of 45 applications for eligible contestants for the 2015 calf scramble event.
+With generous sponsorships, there will be two Calf Scramble events this year.
+Approximately 45 young people will be event contestants during the Tuesday night and Saturday matinee rodeo performances, which will result in 20-24 participants to become winners, and to obtain a heifer for the 2020-21 school year.
+We require each interested young person to submit an application so that we may provide them and their club leader detailed rules and information about the event.
+Applicants should be at least 14 years old, as of January 1, 2020, up to 16 years old, and be not beyond the beginning of their senior year of high school in the Fall, 2020.
+Any previous Calf Scramble winner may not apply a second time.
+In the event that we have more than 45 eligible applications, we will hold a drawing to narrow the total to 45 contestants for the 2020 Calf Scramble events.

 This event is possible thanks to the generous support of many individuals and businesses.
 We would like to extend a sincere Thank You to our past and future sponsors.
 The Snake River Stampede Youth Foundation is a not-for-profit 501(c)3 Organization.
 All donations are tax deductible.
-If you are interested in becoming a supporter of the program, click here to download a brochure with additional information.
+If you are interested in becoming a supporter of the program, download this brochure with additional information.